-The College of Agricultural Sciences and Natural Resources prepares students to analyze information, think critically, problem solve, and assume leadership roles in their respective fields of study.
+The College of Agricultural Sciences and Natural Resources prepares students to analyze information, communicate effectively, think critically, problem solve, and assume leadership roles in their respective fields of study.
 Students also receive a solid general education in communications, humanities and social sciences.
-In the new agriculture, the graduate will have a rewarding career that will last as long as food is consumed, fiber is grown and soil, water and wildlife resources are valued.
+In agriculture or natural resources, the graduate will have an opportunity for a rewarding career that will last as long as food is consumed, fiber is grown and soil, water and wildlife resources are valued.